-Incontinence is an inability to control the release of urine.
+Incontinence refers to the inability to control the release of urine.
 It is a typical side effect of a radical prostatectomy and other prostate surgeries.
 The prostate surrounds the urethra and is in close proximity to the urinary bladder.

-Removing it inevitably causes some damage to the nerves and muscles of the bladder, urethra, and surrounding structures.
+Prostate removal can lead to potential damage to the nerves and muscles surrounding the bladder and urethra.
 This damage often results in urinary incontinence as well as impotence.

 Some men with initial post-surgery incontinence will regain bladder control with time; others may not.
-If control is spontaneously regained, It will usually be in less that one year.
-In this article we will discuss the debilatating effects of urinary incontinence and urinary incontinence treatment options.
+If control is spontaneously regained, It will usually be in less that one year. n this article, we will explore the impact of urinary incontinence and available treatment options.

 Statistics on Incontinence After Surgery